-Although no particular adjustments are necessary (judging from the survey), as this issue was marked with 4.0 points, the Working Group underlines that there are certain practical actions already in progress, namely: bonuses for the most frequently quoted scientific publications (granted by the Director of CMMS PAS) and a financial award for the most apt Ph.D. student.
+Although no special recommendations are necessary, as this issue was marked with 4.0 points, the Working Group underlines that there are certain practical actions already in progress, namely: bonuses for the most frequently quoted scientific publications (granted by the Director of CMMS PAS) and a financial award for the most apt Ph.D. student.

 For the newly created positions within the Institute (specialised research teams) a restored workshop building is planned.
-This aim depends on the volume of resources allocated to CMMS PAS by the Ministry of Science and Higher Education (applying in progress - one call a year only).
-Accordingly, any other form of incentives, based on scientific work achievements, will be available mainly with reference to the level of financial subsidies (in this respect, the Ministry takes into consideration also the possession of HR Excellence award).
+This aim depends on the volume of resources allocated to CMMS PAS by the Ministry of Science and Higher Education (applying in progress).

-Director of CMMS PAS; Scientific Departments Continuous activity 2017-20 (building restoration, equipment purchase)
+CMMS PAS; Scientific Departments Continuous activity 2017-20 (building restoration, equipment purchase)